 As we visually depict the above analogy using an image, we can see that you are working as a user in the API world.
 You make the requests while the waiter works as an API who is an intermediary and takes the request to the appropriate server.
 This server will be processing your request and responding back to you.
 As said above, your server or application is the chef who is in the kitchen.
 He will process your request, cook your desired food and present it back to you as a response.
 The methods and parameters will be discussed in detail later but here in the analogy, you can think of it as the special requests you make according to your taste and liking.
 For example, you order something from the menu and describe explicitly that it should be extra spicy.
 This will help the chef to cook according to your demands.

-An API takes your requests from the device and fetch the response from the server.
+An API takes your requests from the device and fetches the response from the server.
 Today, API is everywhere.
 We have achieved so much through APIs, it's hard to count.
 If you are into computer science or IT industry, there is no escape from APIs.
 APIs help you fetch a particular response according to the particular request.
-For example, while you are booking a flight, you will require specific flight results according to the source, destination and departure date and maybe some other variables.
+For example, while you are booking a flight, you will require specific flight results according to the source, destination and departure date, and maybe some other variables.
 For this, you might have to visit different airlines to check their different price.
 But through APIs, this is not so difficult.
 Through different APIs of different airlines, we can get the response of each and every airline for that specific query at one place like GoIbibo does.
 Maybe now you must have got the idea of how vastly APIs are used today.
 We all are connected through APIs.
 All the services that are offered online are mostly through API.
 As I said, APIs are everywhere